engels74/mover-status/ARCHITECTURE.md

 ### 1.1 Purpose of Conversion

-This document outlines the comprehensive architectural design for converting the legacy bash script (`moverStatus.sh`) into a modern, modular Python 3.14+ application.
+This document outlines the comprehensive architectural design for converting the legacy bash script (`.old_script/moverStatus.sh`) into a modern, modular Python 3.14+ application.
 The conversion serves multiple strategic objectives:

 - **Maintainability**: Transform a monolithic bash script with hardcoded provider logic into a well-structured, type-safe Python application following industry best practices
 - **Extensibility**: Enable seamless addition of new notification providers without modifying core application logic